AndreBaltazar8/ablac/README.md

 imports](docs/packages.md) for the `ImportSource` protocol, custom providers, and vendoring.

-The raw x86-64 Linux target emits a static executable with its own startup, allocator, and system-call boundary, without a C runtime, libc, ELF interpreter, or dynamic dependency.
-Hosted LLVM remains available for development, JIT execution, and C interoperability.
+Hosted LLVM emits native executables, libraries, and Wasm modules.
+The former raw x86-64 Linux target was retired with its C/assembly startup; a future freestanding target must provide startup and allocation from Abla.

 Generated files are not committed.
 Build products and compiler caches stay under `build/`.